vaikas/clusterhelper/README.md

 In the config/controller.yaml file there are 4 environment flags you want to configure before firing things up (since they are env variables, you should set those up before creating the controller).
+Note that if you leave out for example CLUSTER_ROLE as empty, that's fine, it just means that the Role Binding won't get created, and if you leave SOURCE* fields empty, then the Image Pull Secrets won't created.

 1. CLUSTER_ROLE - Defines which cluster role to create a `Role Binding` for the default Service Account.
 For example, if there are `Pod Security